Large $N$ Partition Functions of the ABJM Theory: Topologically twisted index

 Since the all-order M-theory expansion~\eqref{TTI:all-order:S^2} is exact up to non-perturbative corrections, one can obtain the type IIA expansion of the TTI by replacing $k$ with $k=N/\lambda$ and keeping $\lambda$ fixed.
 From the structure of the shifted $N$ parameter~\eqref{N:shifted}, it is then straightforward to see that the type IIA expansion of the TTI can be written in terms of the shifted 't~Hooft parameter $\hat\lambda = \lambda-\fft{1}{24}$ as in the case of the $S^3$ partition function in Section~\ref{sec:IIA-expand}.
 To be specific, for the superconformal configuration~\eqref{eq:delta-conf}, we have\footnote{We have used the same notation $F_{\tt g}(\lambda)$ for the genus-$\tt{g}$ free energies obtained from the $S^3$ partition function (\ref{eq:IIA-expand}) and from the $S^1\times S^2$ TTI (\ref{TTI:all-order:S^2:2A}), but they can be distinguished clearly from the context.}

 where the first few terms in the IIA expansion read

+In $F_1(\lambda)$, the constant $\fft23\log N$ term has been discarded for the same reason explained below (\ref{eq:F1-ABJM-Marino}).
 We emphasize that these results are exact up to non-perturbative corrections in~$\lambda$, and that they do not depend on the flavor magnetic fluxes as follows from the comment below~\eqref{TTI:all-order:S^2}.
 To the best of our knowledge, no alternative derivation of~\eqref{eq:Fg-TTI} exists in the literature, in stark contrast with the case of the $S^3$ free energies discussed in Section~\ref{sec:IIA-expand}.
 As such, the precision of our numerical analysis for the TTI opens a new window into the properties of type IIA string theory.

 Proceeding in a similar fashion, for generic $(\Delta,\mn)$-configurations we find

 where $\hat f_{0,2,a}(\Delta)$ is given explicitly in (\ref{f0:general:lead}).
 The $\mathfrak{f}_0(\Delta,\mn)$ term in the genus-1 free energy is introduced in (\ref{f0:general}) and can be obtained numerically for various $(\Delta,\mn)$-configurations but its closed form expression is left for future research. \\